pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 less -S 1kg_test
 ```

-Each line of the `1kg.traw' text file, after the header line, stores a
+Each line of the `1kg.traw` text file, after the header line, stores a
 row of the p x n matrix, and each (space-delimited) column of the text
 file, after the first 6 columns, stores a column of the p x n
 matrix.
 Observe that all the matrix entries are either 0, 1 or 2 (or
-'NA' for "not available", or missing).
+'NA' for "not available", or "missing").
 Therefore, we now have a fully
 numeric representation of the genotype data.

-Why is a single number (0, 1 or 2) sufficient to represent the
+:ledger: Why is a single number (0, 1 or 2) sufficient to represent
-genotype?
-How much more efficient is this representation compared to
+the genotype?
+How much more efficient is this representation compared
-`1kg_test.ped`?
+to `1kg_test.ped`?

 ### Computing PCs from genetic data using MATLAB